varun-naharia/VNOfficeHourPicker/README.md

 ### Manual

-To manually install the framework, drag and drop the `VNCameraScanner/VNCameraScanner.swift` files into your project.
+To manually install the framework, drag and drop the `VNOfficeHourPicker` folder into your project.

 ### Cocoapods